 Why Study History?

-Below you will find helpful links to articles which provide information and statistics on the overall career benefits that come from studying history.
+Click on the links below for information and statistics on the overall career benefits to studying history: